KGP-Speedcubers/docs/community/one-on-one.md

 During Freshers' Induction, every [Core Team Member](/community/governance.md) is assigned one (or more) Executive(s) as 1:1 mentor(s).
 The mentee and mentor(s) decide the frequency, length, time, venue and nature of their 1:1 meetups.

 A 1:1 can be about
-* Career goals of Mentor/Mentee
 * Feedback/Discussion about involvement in KGP Speedcubers
 * Brainstorming on new ideas/articles and implementations
 * Creating a comfort zone for new members to open up with the team

 ## Notes
-* Use Calendar to schedule your 1:1.
-Use the weekly/bi-weekly/monthly schedule feature.
 * Come prepared with questions to ask or points to discuss.
 You can create an email thread between you and your mentor and log notes after the meetups.
 * 1:1 mentorship is voluntary.
 Every Executive does not need to be a mentor if they are unable to commit their time.
 * Mentors can invite any Advisor in any meeting.
 1:1s are informal and inclusive.
 * Mentors can be changed upon request by either the mentor or the mentee.
-* Create a google doc/notion page for listing out resources discussed in the meet.
 * If a particular task needs to be accomplished then the mentor can take regular follow ups regarding the task.
 (Here task refers to any self help goal.)

 ## Guidelines for the mentors